Once upon a bit, back in the nineties,

 Money is what we use to buy and sell goods and services.
 Whether it’s cash (notes and coins), cheques, debit/credit cards, or wire transfers, money acts as a medium of exchange between trading parties.

-Money is a store of value, such as our labour and potential.
+Money is a store of value, such as the labour we expend.
 For example, society values the work of a teacher, who transfers the energy (labour) they invested in their planning and lesson delivery into the curious minds that will potentially become tomorrow’s educators, scientists and thought leaders.
 Monkey see, monkey do.
 We rely on money having a consistent value to ensure the work we get paid for today is worth the same when we spend it tomorrow.
 Next month.
 And, ideally, by the time monkey does.
 In a nutshell, money transfers energy (work) and its associated value from the present to the future.
 Money has value because we believe it stores the fruits of our labour over long periods of time.
 Gen-X, Y and Z.

 Just as our work differs from person to person, so does what we value.
 Some people prefer apples, whilst others prefer oranges.
 Depending on how many apples and oranges are available (supply), and how many people want them (demand), determines their price (value).
 The fewer apples and oranges there are (scarcity), the more valuable (expensive) they become.
 By the same logic, printing more dollars ($), pounds (£) or euros (€) makes them worth less.
 Some might argue they’re becoming worthless in the age of quantitative easing aka money printers go brrr!
 This devaluing of currencies is caused by printing money more quickly than the rest of the economy is growing, meaning your money becomes less valuable simply because there’s more of it sloshing around society, chasing the same amount of goods and services.
 This leads to inflation and, in the worst cases, hyperinflation.